JaredTweed/AudioToTextTranscriber/README.md

 * Starting Transcribing should hide add audio files button or use it as 'Transcription' progress info 1/4
 * Reload button after transcription finishes should clear up the list.
 And the transcribe button should be disabled after transcription.
-* Change the "transcriber" tab to have a logo that better represents conversion.
 * Show an estimate somewhere for the time until completion.